Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 50 state surveys compile citations to statutes across states on a particular subject, eliminating the need to search each state’s laws individually.
-Conducting a multistate survey of state laws can be time-consuming, in part because state codes do not typically use the same terminology for similar issues.
-These surveys often include state-by-state analysis tables to facilitate comparisons of commonalities and differences.
-If you can find a survey on point, then most of your work should be double checking its currency.
+Conducting a multistate survey of state laws can be time-consuming, in part because state codes often do not use the same terminology for similar issues.
+These surveys often include state-by-state analysis tables to facilitate comparisons.
+If you find a survey on point, then most of your work should be double checking its currency.

 NB: There are also 50 state surveys of regulations available on Lexis and Westlaw.

 You may need a 50 state survey to persuade a court to your client's side by demonstrating a legal consensus on an issue.
 A survey can also help deepen your understanding of the law in your own jurisdiction.